 In the mouth, the healing phase presents as canker sores (aphthous ulcers) on the inside of the lips or cheeks, on the palate or tongue, or in all areas of the mouth, depending on the perception of the conflict situation (compare with aphthous ulcers related to the mouth surface mucosa).
 Canker sores appear as round or oval white spots with an inflamed border.
 They can be quite painful.
 On the gums, the pus-filled pocket is called a “dental abscess” or gum abscess.
 The tuberculous discharge causes bad breath.

-In the nasopharynx, adenoids that developed during the conflict-active phase are removed with the help of fungi or TB bacteria, provided they are available.
-The nasal mucus consists of smelly tubercular secretion.
-A nose abscess with painful swelling containing pus also develops in the healing phase.
+In the nasopharynx, adenoids or nasal polyps that developed during the conflict-active phase are removed with the help of fungi or TB bacteria, provided they are available.
+The nasal discharge consists of smelly tubercular secretion.
+A nasal abscess with painful swelling containing pus also develops in the healing phase.

-In the salivary glands, a prolonged healing process (hanging healing) leads to a complete loss of the saliva producing acinar cells resulting in a permanent dry mouth or what is called Sjogren’s or Sicca syndrome (see also dry mouth related to the salivary gland ducts and Sjogren’s associated with dry eyes).
+In the salivary glands, a prolonged healing process (hanging healing) leads to a complete loss of the saliva-producing acinar cells resulting in a permanently dry mouth or what is called Sjogren’s or Sicca syndrome (see also dry mouth related to the salivary gland ducts and Sjogren’s associated with dry eyes).
 An inflammation in the salivary glands, for example, in the parotid glands causes parotitis, also known as mumps (see also parotitis related to the salivary gland ducts).

 DEVELOPMENT AND FUNCTION OF THE MOUTH AND PHARYNX SURFACE MUCOSA: The submucosa of the mouth and pharynx is covered with a cell layer composed of squamous epithelium, which derives from the ectoderm and is therefore controlled from the cerebral cortex.
 NOTE: The tonsils do not have an ectodermal surface mucosa.